jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/1_Aero_Standards.typ

   ),

   kind: table,
-  caption: [Some EU civil aviation #gl_("cs", long:true) standards and their main application field.], )<tab_15>
+  caption: [Selected EU civil aviation #gl_("cs", long:true) standards and their primary application fields.], )<tab_15>

-Next, closer attention shall be paid to the two most suited #gl_("cs",pl:true), that is, the #gl_("cs")-23 and #gl_("cs")-25.
-The #gl_("cs")-23 can be used for small aircraft certification.
-Since #gl_("swith",pl:true) are neither restricted to small sized nor to big sized aircrafts, the #gl_("cs")-23 is a suiteable candiate to infer potential infromation for a desired #gl_("swith")-certication.
+Next, closer attention shall be paid to the two most suitable #gl_("cs",pl:true), namely #gl_("cs")-23 and #gl_("cs")-25. #gl_("cs")-23 can be used for small aircraft certification.
+Since #gl_("swith",pl:true) are not restricted to either small or large aircraft, #gl_("cs")-23 is a suitable candidate to infer potential information for desired #gl_("swith")-certification.

- Compared to #gl_("cs")-25, which is intended for regular commercial and civil large aircraft, the #gl_("cs")-23  comes with significantly fewer restrictions.
-Fewer restrictions also mean fewer topics that are addressed and elaborated on.
- High standard detailing could offer valuable advantages, especially in terms of safety aspects.
-Furthermore, concrete ideas for conducting a structural test could also be given, for example, to answer the following questions:
+Compared to #gl_("cs")-25, which is intended for regular commercial and civil large aircraft, #gl_("cs")-23 comes with significantly fewer restrictions.
+Fewer restrictions also mean fewer topics that are addressed and elaborated upon.
+However, high standard detailing could offer valuable advantages, especially in terms of safety aspects.
+Furthermore, concrete ideas for conducting structural tests could also be provided, for example, to answer the following questions:

-- Which measurement technology is allowed, which is preferred and why?
+- Which measurement technologies are allowed, which are preferred, and why?
-- What possibilities exist to phsically introducing loads?
+- What possibilities exist for physically introducing loads?
 - Which points can be neglected in detail if important and core aspects are reliably proven?

 In #gl_("cs")-23, the author of this work was unable to extrapolate information that would be valid for a high-pressure hydrogen container.
 It is quite possible that this will be adjusted in the coming years, as #gl_("cs")-23 could be adapted for hydrogen-powered aircraft.
 Therefore, the statement made above should be considered only in the context of #gl_("cs")-23 Version 2018.
-Search terms such as high-pressure containers, hydrogen in all its states of aggregation, and other gases, such as helium, were also consulted to build on possible knowledge from #gl_("cs")-23 .
+Search terms such as high-pressure containers, hydrogen in all its states of aggregation, and other gases, such as helium, were also consulted to build on possible knowledge from #gl_("cs")-23.
 The core result is that no helpful knowledge could be gained from #gl_("cs")-23 for #gl_("swith", pl:true).
+In #gl_("cs")-25 @EASA_CS_25 Amendment 27, under point CS 25.1453, there is information on the topic #emp_([Protection of oxygen equipment from rupture]).
+It requires that the oxygen bottles can withstand the maximum working pressure.
+The standard goes even further, demanding that loads induced by temperature and externally applied forces must also be taken into account and withstood.
+Additionally,

-In #gl_("cs")-25  Amendment 27, under point CS 25.1453, there is information on the topic: Protection of oxygen equipment from rupture.
-It requires that the chosen working pressure of the oxygen bottles can also be withstood by the bottle.
-In addition, the maximum operating pressure must be able to withstand the maximum normal operating pressure, the transient pressures and pressure surges, the tolerances of the pressure limiting devices, and possible pressure fluctuations in normal operating conditions.
-Transient pressures or pressure surges would not need to be considered unless they would exceed the maximum normal operating pressure multiplied by 1-10.
-Furthermore, the temperature influence and a proof of strength are addressed.
-Specifically, the following 3 requirements are made for the proof of strength:
+#quote(attribution: [EASA #gl_("cs")-25 @EASA_CS_25])[the maximum working pressure must include the maximum normal operating pressure, the transient and surge pressures, tolerances of any pressure limiting means and possible pressure variations in the normal operating modes.
+Transient or surge pressures need not be considered except where these exceed the maximum normal operating pressure multiplied by 1.10.]

+Furthermore, temperature influence and proof of strength are addressed.
+Specifically, the following three requirements are made for the proof of strength:

 + Compliance with the test and burst factors from @tab_1.
-The test and burst factors from #gl_("cs")-25 are obtained through CS25.1453 and are to be used when working with the maximum operating pressure.
+These factors, obtained from CS 25.1453, are to be used in conjunction with the maximum working pressure.

-+ Duration of compliance with the test pressure is at least 2 minutes.
-There should be no leaks or permanent deformations.
++ The test pressure must be maintained for at least 2 minutes without causing leaks or permanent deformations.

-+ The burst pressure must be maintained for at least 1 minute and must not cause bursting within said time.
-Deformations, on the other hand, are permissible.
++ The burst pressure must be maintained for at least 1 minute without causing rupture.
+Deformations, however, are permissible during this test.

 #figure(
   table(